RolfKoenders/gitpoint-api-trending-scraper/README.md

 ## Introduction
 [GitPoint](https://github.com/gitpoint/git-point) is a Github app build in react-native.
 A feature requests was to add Github trending to the app.
 Which is of course really cool but Github does not provide an api to retrieve the trending repositories.
 This is where the GitPoint API idea was born.

 This scraper is `scraping` all the trending repositories of the Github trending page and stores them in a MongoDB database.
-The actual API layer is used to retrieve them by HTTP requests. _(The API is still wip)_.
+The [GitPoint API](https://github.com/RolfKoenders/gitpoint-api) is used to retrieve them.

-## Model
+## Data model
 At this moment we only scrape the repositories which are trending 'Today'.
 We save them with the following model to a mongo collection.
 ```javascript
 {